ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Experiments

-Additionally, the baseline methods perform better against the gray-box RelGAN than against its white-box version.
-The reason for this could be that their imbalanced training process caused the perturbation performance to be biased toward the most vulnerable white-box StarGAN, which has adversarial gradients that are closer to the gray-box RelGAN used in this experiment.
+For gray-box scenarios, as shown in Table~\ref{tab:gray}, Disrupting~\cite{ruiz2020disrupting} derives adversarial perturbations on the accessible white-box versions of StarGAN and RelGAN, respectively.
+This model-specific perturbation generation enables it to maintain gray-box transferability to some extent.
+ID-Guard still maintains the most powerful defense capabilities.
+This is mainly because the IDM-oriented feature loss in ID-Guard destroys identity-relevant features instead of overfitting to the shallow gradient directions of a single model, making the resulting perturbations more transferable to unseen models.
+Additionally, the baseline methods perform better against the gray-box RelGAN$^{\dagger}$ than against its white-box version.
+The reason for this could be that their imbalanced training process caused the perturbation performance to be biased toward the most vulnerable white-box StarGAN, which has adversarial gradients that are closer to the gray-box RelGAN$^{\dagger}$ used in this experiment.

+For black-box evaluation, we report in Fig.~\ref{fig:black_box} the performance of ID-Guard and other transferable defense methods against GANimation under different perturbation thresholds.
+The proposed ID-Guard consistently achieves the best (largest) $L_{2}^{face}$ distances compared to the baselines; the advantage is particularly pronounced at small thresholds ($\varepsilon \leq 0.03$).
+We first attribute this to the designed feature confusion loss, which disrupts model feature extraction with cross-model consistency~\cite{tang2023feature}.
+Second, the dynamic weight training strategy and diverse $\mathcal{S}_{\mathcal{M}}$ reduce overfitting to any single white-box model and favor perturbation patterns that break common identity representations across multiple models.
+In addition, ID-Guard’s emphasis on fine-grained feature destruction yields stronger transferability even when the perturbation magnitude is constrained.
+Nonetheless, the overall performance against the black-box model exhibits a noticeable drop, suggesting a potential trade-off between strong white-box cross-model ability and black-box transferability.